WAT-ai/F25-Zero-to-ML-Workshops/SetupVSCode.md

 ### Core Python Extensions:

 1. **Python** (by Microsoft)
-   - Install: Search "Python" in VS Code extensions
+   - Install: Search "Python" in VS Code extensions (on the top left sidebar)
    - What it does: Syntax highlighting, debugging, code formatting, and more
    - Essential for any Python development!